Terms of Business

 Any money due to you will be paid by cheque or bank transfer: it will not be paid in cash or to a third party.

-(c) In the case of an interim statute bill or a final bill you may also be able to object to our bill by applying to the Court for an assessment under Part III of the Solicitors Act 1974.
+(c) You may also be able to object to our bill by applying to the Court for an assessment under Part III of the Solicitors Act 1974.
 If you exercise this right you could be prevented from making a complaint to the Legal Ombudsman.
 In addition, if you apply to the Court for an assessment and if all or part of the bill remains unpaid at the end of that assessment, we are entitled to charge interest.
 There are strict time limits that apply to this process and you may wish to seek independent legal advice.

 Invoices are required to be paid as follows:--